Area-53-Robotics/53D-High-Stakes-Notebook/entries/drivetrain-1/identify.typ

   monthly-schedule: "On",
   yearly-schedule: "On",
   (
-    (true, "Identify the design constraints and goals for the drivetrain.", ("Everyone",)), (true, "Determine the mathematical and scientific concepts involved in drivetrain design.", ("Everyone",)), )
+    (true, "Identify the design constraints and goals for the drivetrain.", "Everyone"), (true, "Determine the mathematical and scientific concepts involved in drivetrain design.", "Everyone"), )
 )